jeffaco/msft-updatedns/README.md

 address lease does not trigger a DNS server update.
 This script fixes that issue.

+**IMPORTANT:** If you use this repository, please click the "Watch" button at the top of this page so you know if the script has changed.
+Otherwise, you'll have no way to be aware of changes to UpdateDNS.

 ### Design

 There are a number of ways that UpdateDNS can work.
 This is how it does work: